orfeo-treebank/orfeo/docs/install.md

 The installer is relatively safe in the sense that it will only modify files under the directory it is executed in.
 (It may also install Ruby gems.)

+### Troubleshooting

-*Troubleshooting*: If your system is missing a javascript runtime compatible with the `execjs` package, you must install one.
+If your system is missing a javascript runtime compatible with the `execjs` package, you must install one.
 For example:

 ```
 apt-get install nodejs
 ```

+### Restarting

+The install script creates a script (`restart.sh`) that is used to restart the services needed by the search app (namely, Solr and annis-service).
+It would be prudent to run it automatically on system restart (e.g. via /etc/init.d/), but the installer script does not do this, sticking with the policy of only modifying files in the installation directory.

+The restart script can be run at any time to restart the services, whether they are already running or not.

+The install script also creates the file README.txt with some notes on usage.

 ## Ruby